 “Taste and see that the LORD is good.
 Oh, the joys of those who take refuge in him!”
 Psalm 34:8

-In 1 Samuel 19 through 24, all doubt had been removed from David’s mind, and there was no denying the fact that Saul wanted to kill him.
-If David ever wondered if just maybe it was King Saul’s bad mood that led him to throw a javelin at David twice, or send guards to his house to arrest him, now all doubt had been removed.
-Jonathan confirmed David’s worst fears that, yes indeed, Saul wanted him dead.
-David’s heart must have sunk in fear as he asked himself “Why?
-What did I ever do?”
+We see in 1 Samuel 19 through 24, all doubt had been removed from David’s mind that Saul wanted to kill him.
+If David had wondered if just maybe it was King Saul’s bad mood that led him to throw a javelin at him twice, or send guards to his house to arrest him, now all doubt was undoubtedlyremoved.
+Jonathan, King Saul’s son, confirmed David’s worst fears that, yes indeed, Saul wanted him dead.
+David’s heart must have sunk in fear as he asked must have asked himself “Why?
+What did I ever do to him?”

-The sword would be a constant reminder to David that if the Lord had delivered him once, He would certainly do it again.
-As uneven as the odds had been stacked against David that day when he came out to face Goliath, David knew God had fought for him.
-And now, in his confusion and hurt, with so many questions unanswered, David was reminded that the Lord would fight for him again.
+The sword served as a reminder to David that if the Lord had delivered him before, He would certainly do it again.
+It drew David’s mind back to the day when the odds were so stacked against him, yet he came out victorious!
+Now, in his confusion and hurt, with so many questions unanswered, David was reminded that the Lord would fight for him again.

 After searching and finding no food to give David, Ahimelech offered him the fresh Shewbread, or the Bread of Presence.
-This Shewbread signified that the presence of God was continually in the Holy Place and was to only be eaten by the priest.
-This was the second sign David needed to give him encouragement for the long road ahead.
-David had no way of knowing then that in the future, God’s son, Jesus, would offer bread to His people
+This Shewbread, only be eaten by the priest, represented the continual presence of God.
+This was the second sign David needed to give him encouragement for the long road ahead, he knew God was saying, “I am with you!”

-Today, taste and see knowing with certainty that Jesus is ever present with you and will always fight for you.
+Today, taste and see knowing with certainty that Jesus is ever present with you and always fighting for you.